jose-rk2la/makerspace-dps/send Jetson video over network/README.md

 4. on the Jetson, run the `video-viewer` or `detectnet` command with an attached webcam (usually `/dev/video0` for any USB cameras) with the following command:

 ```
 detectnet /dev/video0 rtp://<remote-ip>:1234
 ```

-this should send the video feed to your remote machine
+note that you need to replace `<remote-ip>` with the ip address of the remote machine; this should send the video feed to your remote machine